-Cotechino (Pork sausage) with lentils
+Cotechino (Pork sausage) in a pastry crust

-- Energy Kcal 811
+- Kcal 1051

 Cotechino with lentils is a typical dish on the Christmas menu and especially on New Year's Eve: tradition has it that eating a portion of cotechino before midnight is a good omen for the New Year.

-Now proceed with the sauté: peel the carrots and mince them by cutting them first into strips and then into cubes 4.
+Now proceed with the vegetables: peel the carrots and mince them by cutting them first into strips and then into cubes 4.
 Do the same with the celery 5, then peel and chop the onion 6.

-and transfer it to a cutting board taking care not to burn your fingers.
+Transfer it to a cutting board taking care not to burn your fingers.
 Peel it 16 and slice it 17.
 Serve the plate of cotechino with the lentils hot 18.